Adetula/Elevators-media-streamer/README.md

 To get the results in the terminal, the code `bundle exec rspec --format documentation` is run.

+ To get the results of the coverage of the code, click on the coverage folder and the index.html folder.

 📌 Gems used:
 1. gem 'rspec-rails', '~> 4.1.0'